geerlingguy/docker-image-solr/README.md

 ## How to Use (Basic Demo)

   1. [Install Docker](https://docs.docker.com/engine/installation/).
-  2. Pull this image from Docker Hub: `docker pull geerlingguy/docker-image-solr:latest` (or use the tag you built earlier, e.g. `docker-image-solr`).
-  3. Run a container from the image: `docker run --detach --privileged --volume=/sys/fs/cgroup:/sys/fs/cgroup:ro --volume=/path/to/new_core:/var/solr/data/new_core:rw -p 8983:8983 --restart=always --name=new_core geerlingguy/docker-image-solr:latest /sbin/init`
-    1. Note that the `new_core` should contain a `conf` directory with your Solr core's `schema.xml`, `solrconfig.xml`, and other configuration, and a `data` directory where the index will be stored.
-You can also exclude the `--volume` definition for the `new_core` if you don't need any persistent data.
+  2. `cd` into the `tests` directory.
+  3. Run `docker-compose up -d`
   4. Visit [http://localhost:8983/](http://localhost:8983/) in a browser, and you should see the Apache Solr admin interface.
   5. Click on 'Core Admin'.
   6. You should see the `new_core` that you configured in the listing.
   7. Solr is ready to work with your application, using the `new_core`!

-When you're finished testing, run `docker stop new_core` to stop the container, and `docker rm new_core` to delete the container (the local core data—config and index data—on your host will be preserved).
+When you're finished testing, run `docker-compose stop` to stop Solr, and `docker-compose rm` to delete the Solr container (the local core data—config and index data—on your host will be preserved).

 ## How to Use (Real World)